SebRinnebach/lettersfromdad/lettersfromdad.md

 Now that you know about your brain's change detector, you can use this knowledge.
 Here are some ideas:

-1. Try new things: New experiences give your brain positive changes to notice.
-It might feel a bit scary sometimes, but it's how we grow.
+1. Embrace change: Seek out new experiences, even small ones.
+Your brain thrives on novelty, and while it might feel uncomfortable at first, it's how we learn and grow.

 2. Notice the little things: Pay attention to small positive changes in your day.
 It's like giving your brain little presents.